W.A.K.O. European Championships 1981: Men's Semi-Contact Kickboxing

 The Semi-Contact category differed from Full-Contact in that fights were won on points given to superior skill, speed and technique and physical force was limited - more information on Semi-Contact can be found on the W.A.K.O. website, although the rules will have changed since 1981.
-As with previous events there was seven weight divisions, ranging from 57 kg/125.4 lbs to over 84 kg/+184.8 lbs.
+As with previous events, there were seven weight divisions, ranging from 57 kg/125.4 lbs to over 84 kg/+184.8 lbs.
 The top nation in Semi-Contact was West Germany with a total of five gold medals.